Cooperative: Platform cooperative

 A platform cooperative, or platform co-op, is a cooperatively owned, democratically governed business that establishes a computing platform, and uses a protocol, website or mobile app to facilitate the sale of goods and services.
 Platform cooperatives are an alternative to venture capital-funded platforms insofar as they are owned and governed by those who depend on them most—workers, users, and other relevant stakeholders.
 Proponents of platform cooperativism claim that, by ensuring the financial and social value of a platform circulate among these participants, platform cooperatives will bring about a more equitable and fair digitally mediated economy in contrast with the extractive models of corporate intermediaries.
 Platform cooperatives differ from traditional cooperatives not only due to their use of digital technologies, but also by their contribution to the commons for the purpose of fostering an equitable social and economic landscape.

 Volunteer cooperative

 A volunteer cooperative is a cooperative that is run by and for a network of volunteers, for the benefit of a defined membership or the general public, to achieve some goal.
 Depending on the structure, it may be a collective or mutual organization, which is operated according to the principles of cooperative governance.
 The most basic form of volunteer-run cooperative is a voluntary association.
 A lodge or social club may be organized on this basis.
 A volunteer-run co-op is distinguished from a worker cooperative in that the latter is by definition employee-owned, whereas the volunteer cooperative is typically a non-stock corporation, volunteer-run consumer co-op or service organization, in which workers and beneficiaries jointly participate in management decisions and receive discounts on the basis of sweat equity.

+Open cooperative

+Open cooperatives are a type of cooperative that combine traditional cooperative principles with commons-based peer production, multi-stakeholder governance, and ethical market practices to serve broader collective and ecological goals.
+They aim to support collective ownership, democratic decision-making, and the creation of diverse types of commons, while also engaging with market mechanisms.
+Unlike conventional cooperatives, open cooperatives seek to balance economic sustainability with broader social and ecological goals.
+Their multi-stakeholder governance structures incorporate producers, consumers, and community members, thereby resisting reduction to narrow economic roles and addressing enduring cooperative tensions.